ossd-s23/YouTube-Customizer/README.md

     </p>
 </div>

-This extension allows you to customize a wide variety elements of the YouTube interface in your favor.
+This is an open source extension that allows you to customize a wide variety of elements of the YouTube interface in your favor.

 ## Features